Ready to attract new clients with this SEO guide for accountants?

 - Provide answers to questions users might have before they’d feel comfortable filling out a form

-A good structure provides the foundation of your website and how all the pages are connected to each other via links.
+A good structure provides the foundation of your website and how all the pages are connected via links.

-Ranking and traffic can be impacted by the structure, layout and web design.
+Ranking and traffic are impacted by the structure, layout and web design.

 Let’s run through the key elements of the website.